Understanding Graceful Routing Engine Switchover

 The switchover preparation process for GRES is as follows:

-The master Routing Engine starts.
+The primary Routing Engine starts.

 The routing platform processes (such as the chassis process [chassisd]) start.